-More space is covered by the *taiga*, also called the *boreal forest*, than by any other land biome on Earth.
+More space is covered by the taiga, also called the boreal forest, than by any other land biome on Earth, one of many surprising taiga biome facts.
 The taiga's cold, wet, forested environment covers much of Russia and Canada, as well as Scandinavia and southern Alaska.
-Because of the harsh climate of the region, the taiga's plants and animals have evolved many specific traits to survive.
+Because of the taiga's characteristic harsh climate, its plants and animals have evolved many specific traits to survive.

 The environment of the taiga is strikingly different between the summer and winter months.
 In the summer, the taiga may be wet and boglike, while in the winter large quantities of snow cover the ground.
 Some mammals have evolved separate coats of fur so they can be camouflaged in both seasons.
 For instance, the ermine, a close relative of the weasel, is a small predator that eats rodents, birds and insects.
 In the summer, the ermine's fur is a reddish-brown that matches the dead plant matter of the forest floor.
 However, in winter the ermine's coat grows out entirely white, except for a black tuft on its tail.
 The ermine's white winter coat lets it blend in with the snow and stalk its prey unseen.